FEU Public Policy Center

 JESM BAUTISTA

-Jesm is an admin and finance practitioner.
-She has provided efficient and organized administrative support to her previous organizations, ranging from database management, event organization, finance processing, and budget. monitoring.
+Jesm is an administration and finance practitioner.
+She has provided efficient and organized administrative support to her previous organizations, ranging from database management, event organization, finance processing and budget monitoring.

-An alumna from the Polytechnic University of the Philippines Manila, Jesm earned her degree in Information, Communications, and Management Technology in 2013.
+An alumna of the Polytechnic University of the Philippines Manila, Jesm earned her degree in Information, Communications, and Management Technology in 2013.

 View Profile